 “The scribes and the Pharisees sit in Moses’ seat.
 Therefore whatever they tell you to observe, that observe and do, but do not do according to their works; for they say, and do not do.
 For they bind heavy burdens, hard to bear, and lay them on men’s shoulders; but they themselves will not move them with one of their fingers.
 But all their works they do to be seen by men.
 They make their phylacteries broad and enlarge the borders of their garments.
 They love the best places at feasts, the best seats in the synagogues, greetings in the marketplaces, and to be called by men, ‘Rabbi, Rabbi.’”
 (Matthew 23:2-7)

+In this passage, Jesus was talking about both of these laws—the Torah of God and the Talmud of the Jews.
+He brings to light the comparison between the two.
 Moses spoke the law of God to the people and he also sat as a judge among the people as they passed through the wilderness.
-It became a tradition in Jerusalem to have a seat dedicated to sit while publicly speaking the Law of God.
+The Pharisees were supposed to carry on the position of Moses to judge the people and speak the law of God.
+It became a tradition in Jerusalem to sit in a dedicated seat while publicly speaking the Law of God.
 This is the “seat of Moses” that Jesus is referring to.
-The Pharisees have the position of Moses to judge the people and speak the law of God.
 When they sat in Moses’ seat, they read from the Torah.
 These words Jesus encouraged the people to obey.

 “Beware lest anyone cheat you through philosophy and empty deceit, according to the tradition of men, according to the basic principles of the world, and not according to Christ.”
 (Colossians 2:8)

-5. The “handwriting of ordinances that was against us,” found in Colossians 2:14, has been misunderstood as the Book of the Law of Deuteronomy 31:26 which we have already seen is the Torah of Jehovah.
+5. The “handwriting of ordinances that was against us,” found in Colossians 2:14, has been misunderstood as the Book of the Law of Deuteronomy 31:26 which was handwritten by Moses and which we have already seen is the Torah of Jehovah.
 However, this “handwriting” is actually found in Daniel when the hand came out of nowhere and wrote against the plaster of the wall: “Mene Mene Tekel Upharsin: thou art weighed in the balances and found wanting.”
-(Daniel 5:5-6, 24-28) This list of our crimes reveals the death sentence which is written against us in the books of judgment.
+(Daniel 5:5-6, 24-28) This judgment against us reveals the death sentence which is written beside our names.
 This is the handwriting that was taken out of the way when Christ nailed His body to the cross, rescinding our death.

 6. The Feast Days were an integral part of the revival that gave rise to the Seventh-Day Adventist church.
 Why did God choose to revive the knowledge of His Feasts at that time?
-More that 2800 years after Jesus left the earth?
+More than 1800 years after Jesus left the earth?
 Were these Feasts an important part of preparing people for the Second Coming?
+Can that fact apply to the church of God today as well?
+As we read in that powerful message coming from the 1st Angel of Revelation 14, God’s hour of judgment is tightly linked to the restoration of His worship.

 As the Millerites prepared for the Second Coming in 1844, they were shown that the “cleansing of the sanctuary” was an act associated with the Day of Atonement—one of the Feast Days.
 They were expecting the Advent, or return of Christ, which is memorialized by the feast of the Last Great Day, representing the Second Coming and Resurrection of the saints.

-They also were shown the importance of the Biblical Calendar and that Christ continues to work according to His calendar.
-They discovered that the Karaite movement had a more correct understanding of the starting point of the new year, placing the new year in April-May instead of March-April.
+They were also shown the importance of the Biblical Calendar and that Christ continues to work according to His calendar.
+They discovered that the Karaite Jews of the Middle Ages had a more correct understanding of the starting point of the new year, placing the new year in April-May instead of March-April.
 This point came to light in the Karaite movement in the 9th – 10th centuries AD.
-This better understanding ultimately led them to the beginning of the year on April 19 in 1844 and to the Day of Atonement on October 22.
-As they approached that date, they also learned that the sighting of the crescent new moon marked the beginning of the new month on God’s calendar.
+This information from the Karaites ultimately led the Pioneers to begin the year on April 19 in 1844 and to look for the Day of Atonement on October 22.
+They also learned from the Karaites that the Biblical way to identify the start of the new month was to literally observe the first crescent moon in the sky.
+“Observe the new moon in Abib.”
 (Deuteronomy 16:1; Psalm 104:19)

-“The Paschal feast [Passover] must be ‘fulfilled in the Kingdom of God,’ which according to verse 18 [Luke 22:18], was then and is yet to ‘come.’ … One extreme of the Paschal antitype is his death, and the other his second coming, hence it spans and is fulfilled during the Gospel Dispensation.”
+“The Paschal feast [Passover and Unleavened Bread] must be ‘fulfilled in the Kingdom of God,’ which according to verse 18 [Luke 22:18], was then and is yet to ‘come.’ … One extreme of the Paschal antitype is his death, and the other his second coming, hence it spans and is fulfilled during the Gospel Dispensation.”

 “The autumnal types [meaning the Fall feasts] were none of them fulfilled at the first advent.”

-“He was buried and arose, and shed down the Holy Ghost in direct fulfilment of the types, which would not have been the case if the significancy of the law had terminated at the cross.
+“He was buried and arose, and shed down the Holy Ghost in direct fulfilment of the types [referring to the Feast of Pentecost], which would not have been the case if the significancy of the law had terminated at the cross.
 In fact, His anointing and crucifixion were only the beginning of its fulfilment, as being the beginning of that great system of redemption whose shadows were contained in the law.”
 Crosier (sic)

 (References: O.R.L.
 Crosier, The Day Star Extra, “The Sanctuary,” February 1846.
-Reference to the Karaite dating is from Lessons in Denominational History, General Conference of SDA, 1942.)
+A full copy of this document is available on request.
+Reference to the Karaite dating is from Lessons in Denominational History, General Conference of Seventh-Day Adventists, 1942.)

 7. The Feast Days were in existence before the Jews and will be kept again in the New Earth.